vanhauser-thc/libfuzzer-cov/README.md

 ## step 2: build the coverage tool

-same as the fuzz.cc target to fuzz, we need to have a tool built to to get the coverage. this is easy:
+same as the fuzz.cc harness to fuzz, we need to have a tool built to to get the coverage. this is easy:

-Execute with your fuzzing harness: `./cov-compile.sh fuzz.cc .libs/libfoo.a -Iinclude -I.` (Basically the same you needed to compile your fuzzing harness.)
+Execute with your fuzzing harness: `./cov-compile.sh fuzz.cc .libs/libfoo.a -Iinclude -I.` (Basically the same options you needed to compile your fuzzing harness.)

 ## step 3: gather the coverage